Why The OpsPilot Exists

 - Resource metadata and configuration context

 TOP only extracts derived results and metadata needed to understand cost behavior.
+These signals reveal how cost actually grows, not how it was intended to.

-All collections are read-only, encrypted, and scoped to the minimum required permissions.
+All collections are read-only, encrypted, and scoped to the minimum required permissions

 - How workloads scale